-HHA is required to report to the state any occurrence of certain diseases on campus such as chickenpox, infectious hepatitis, measles, mumps, poliomyelitis, scarlet fever, whooping cough, diphtheria, and meningitis.
+HHA is required to report to the state any occurrence of certain diseases on campus such as chickenpox, infectious hepatitis, measles, mumps, poliomyelitis, scarlet fever, whooping cough, diphtheria, meningitis and COVID-19.
 HHA must provide notification of exposure to reportable communicable diseases, identifying the disease and the number within the local population known to have contracted it.
 Notifications do not include personally identifying information.